Founders Brian and Lea Leopold with their children, Benji (5) and Maya (2)

 Co-Founder + CEO

 Brian has experience in eCommerce from Gap.com, as well as merchandising and enterprise strategy from Target.
-He has a B.S. in Marketing and Finance from Iowa State University and an MBA from Pepperdine University where he focused in entrepreneurship.
+He has a B.S. in Marketing and Finance from Iowa State University and an MBA from Pepperdine University.

 Co-Founder + COO

 Lea has sat at all the seats around the apparel retail table.
 From design in couture lingerie, to sourcing at Banana Republic, product development at Lucky Brand, and merchandising at Christopher & Banks.
 She has a B.S. in Apparel & Textiles from Iowa State University.